Cardi B Shocks Fans And Nearly Starts A Twitter War

 “People who drug and Rob people are not to be trusted,” wrote one fan.

-“People who don’t stream “Bodak Yellow” are not to be trusted. #BodakYellowToDiamond,” replied another.
+“People who don’t stream ‘Bodak Yellow’ are not to be trusted. #BodakYellowToDiamond,” replied another.

-While many people felt Cardi’s habit is gross, so far it seems to work for her, which led many people to drop it finally.
-However, the thousands of comments the unexpected tweet generated.
+While many people felt Cardi’s habit is gross, so far it seems to work for her, leading many people to finally drop it.
+However, the unexpected tweet generatedthe thousands of comments.

 Recently, Hollywood Life reported that the rapper and her husband Offset might have a wedding despite getting married in secret nearly two years ago in September 2017.
-While they loved their private ceremony with only the officiant and Cardi’s cousin attending, there’s always the possibility that they’ll declare their love for each other with a splashy vow renewal sometime in the future.
+While they loved their private ceremony with only the officiant and Cardi’s cousin attending, there’s always the possibility that they will declare their love for each other with a splashy vow renewal sometime in the future.

-Last December, the couple briefly split after rumors of Offset’s infidelity surfaced, but they reunited in February 2019.
-Cardi, 26 and Offset, 27 share one child together, Kulture Kiari Cephus who turned one year old in July.
-For now, there is no word on if their baby uses the unrefrigerated ketchup that the rapper likes to keep on top of the fridge.
+Last December, the couple briefly split after rumors after Offset’s infidelity surfaced, but they reunited in February 2019.
+Cardi, 26 and Offset, 27 share one child together, Kulture Kiari Cephus, who turned 1-year-old in July.
+For now, there is no word as to if their baby uses the unrefrigerated ketchup that the rapper likes to keep on top of the fridge.